khulnasoft-lab/design.khulnasoft.com/contents/components/modals.md

 By default the height of the modal is determined by the content, and the modal can extend below the viewport.
 In this instance the page itself remains scrollable.

-If the modal itself would exceed the height of the viewport and a user’s ability to maintain context or see important actions is impeded, it’s preferred to make the content within the modal scrollable and have the modal fit within the viewport.
+If the modal itself would exceed the height of the viewport and a user’s ability to maintain context or see important actions is impeded, it’s preferred to make the content within the modal scrollable.
+This way the modal will always fit within the viewport.
 This is configurable with an opt-in option and makes it so that only the modal content is scrollable, not the page itself.

 On small screens where content requires scrolling and the user has to scroll more than a few times to consume all the modal content, consider opening the content in a new page instead.